ifm/ifm3d-examples/ovp8xx/python/ovp8xxexamples/toolbox/extrinsic_calibration/static_camera_calibration/README.md

 :::{note}
 If the camera is vertical, place the checkerboard vertically.
 :::
 - Move the robot such that the Y-axis of the RCS is exactly parallel to the checkerboard.
+It is very important that the vehicle should be precisely positioned with respect to the checkerboard (see [tolerances](#tolerances) section below).

 ```{image} _resources/TOP_VIEW.png
 :alt: Top view of the robot and the checkerboard